lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 #### Dependencies
 - Create a user account settings page that enables them to change their settings
+- Update route for users, authentication / authorisation to update

 #### Revision History for User-03